 Blunt or penetrating trauma may lacerate or rupture intra-abdominal structures.
 Blunt injury may alternatively cause only a hematoma in a solid organ or the wall of a hollow viscus.

 Lacerations hemorrhage immediately.
-Hemorrhage from low-grade solid organ injury, minor vascular laceration, or hollow viscus laceration is often low-volume, with minimal physiologic consequences.
+Hemorrhage due to low-grade solid organ injury, minor vascular laceration, or hollow viscus laceration is often low-volume, with minimal physiologic consequences.
 More serious injuries may cause massive hemorrhage with shock, acidosis, and coagulopathy (see Shock); intervention is required.
-Hemorrhage is internal (except for relatively small amounts of external hemorrhage from some penetrating trauma).
+Hemorrhage is internal (except for relatively small amounts of external hemorrhage due to body wall lacerations resulting from penetrating trauma).
 Internal hemorrhage may be intraperitoneal or retroperitoneal.

 Laceration or rupture of a hollow viscus allows gastric, intestinal, or bladder contents to enter the peritoneal cavity, causing peritonitis.

 Abscess, bowel obstruction, and abdominal compartment syndrome also can be complications of treatment.

 Hematomas typically resolve spontaneously over several days to months, depending on the size and location.
 Splenic and, less often, hepatic hematomas may rupture, typically in the first few days after injury (although sometimes up to months later), sometimes causing significant delayed hemorrhage.
 Intestinal wall hematomas sometimes perforate, typically within 48 to 72 h after injury, releasing intestinal contents and causing peritonitis, but without causing significant hemorrhage.
 Intestinal wall hematomas rarely can cause intestinal stricture, typically months to years later, although there are case reports of bowel obstruction as early as 2 wk after blunt trauma.